ryantorsparks/neuralnet/README.md

   * three layer convnet
 * deeper convnets
   * n layer convnet model
+  * dropout in the fully connected layers of an n layer convnet
   * training a good model for cifar data using a 7 layer convnet

 TODO: